 - Your location.
-If you live in or near a city, you'll likely need to be able to maneuver your stroller along crowded sidewalks and down narrow store aisles.
-You might also need to be able to collapse your stroller in a pinch to get on a bus or down stairs to the subway.
-Suburban parents, on the other hand, might want to look for a stroller that's easy to fold and fits into the trunk of a vehicle.
+If you live in or near a city, you'll likely need a sturdy stroller to maneuver along sidewalks.
+You might also need to be able to collapse your stroller in a pinch to get on a bus or subway.
+Suburban parents might want a stroller that's easy to fold and fits into the trunk of a vehicle.

 - Your family.
-If you have twins or an older child, you might consider getting a double stroller or a stroller with an attachment that allows your older child to stand or sit in the rear.
-If you're planning to use an attachment for your older child, be sure to read the manufacturer's weight guidelines.
+If you have an older child, you might want a double stroller or a stroller with an attachment for an older child.
+If you'll be using an attachment, be sure to read the manufacturer's weight guidelines.

 - Your lifestyle.
-Frequent travelers might want a collapsible umbrella stroller — either in addition to a sturdier stroller or as the primary stroller.
-An umbrella stroller can also be useful during errands.
+An umbrella stroller might be useful for running errands or traveling.
 Plan to take your baby along on your runs?
 You might look for a jogging stroller, too.

 - Accessories.
-Do you want your baby's stroller to have certain features or accessories, such as a storage basket, rain cover, blanket, sun shade or cup holder?
-Often, accessories are sold separately.
+Do you want your baby's stroller to have a storage basket, rain cover, blanket, sun shade or cup holder?
 Some strollers aren't compatible with certain accessories.